 But beyond busy Michigan Avenue are other awesome Chicago shopping stops.

 Visit The Loop area to gaze in Macy’s decorated windows, and be sure to stop by the Christkindl Market in Daley Plaza.

 Head over to Millennium Park to see “The Bean” under the glow of Christmas lights and try ice skating on the “ribbon” (versus “rink”) in nearby Maggie Daley Park.

 Don’t forget the American Girl shop on Michigan Avenue, which is popular with many kids.

-The Kimpton Hotel Monaco is a convenient to many of the these spots, right on the Chicago River near Michigan Avenue and with awesome window seats.
+The Kimpton Hotel Monaco is convenient to many of these spots, right on the Chicago River near Michigan Avenue and with awesome window seats.

 2. New York City